Economy of Phoenix: Job growth

 In major job markets, as defined as those markets with greater than 1 million jobs, Greater Phoenix ranked number 1 in employment growth prior to the recession beginning in 2007.
 Just three years later, it ended its free fall in job growth by hitting the bottom of the list of those 28 major markets, dead last.
 However, 2013 saw Greater Phoenix rebound to 7th.
 Arizona's year-over-year job growth (of which Phoenix is the main driver) continued to outpace the nation through August 2013.
 Arizona's year-over-year job growth was at or above 2.0% each month of that year.
 In contrast, national job growth was between 1.5% and 1.7% on a year-over-year basis.

 In 2013, the Phoenix area saw a 2.7% increase in non-farm employment, from 1.758 million to 1.805 million.
 Job growth has occurred across the board, with the fastest rate in education and health services, trade, transportation and utilities, professional and business services, financial activities, and leisure and hospitality.

 Employment

-According to the 2010 Census, the top ten employment categories are office and administrative support occupations (17.8%), sales and related occupations (11.6%), food preparation and serving related occupations (9%), transportation and material moving occupations (6.1%), management occupations (5.8%), education, training, and library occupations (5.5%), business and financial operations occupations (5.3%), healthcare practitioners and technical occupations (5.3%), production occupations (4.6%), and construction and extraction occupations (4.2%).
-The single largest occupation is retail salespersons, which account for 3.7% of the entire workforce.
-As of December 2013, 12.9% of the workforce were government employees, a high number because the city is both the county seat and state capitol.
-The civilian labor force was 2,033,400 (down 0.5% from twelve months earlier), and the unemployment rate stood at 7.6%, above the national rate of 6.7%.
+As of 2024, Phoenix had a per capita income of $61,840 and an unemployment rate of 3.3%; the top employers were: